 - Plan your garage sale route to save time and petrol (unless there is a sale you really want to go to first).

 - Write each sale down, their address, opening time and any necessary directions in the order that you want to attend them.
-Add notes of items of interest that caught your eye in the ad as a reminder of what you’re looking for.
+Alternatively, put them into Google maps.

 - Follow your garage sale route.

 Making a garage sale plan sounds a bit serious, but part of the fun lies in the thrill of the chase.

 Where Do You Find Out About Garage Sales?

 Here are the best places to find out what garage sales are on in your area:

 - your local classifieds, if they still exist, some towns still have papers.
 Grab the paper early in the morning (5 am), so you can do your planning and start early

 - Garage Sale Trail